Samvictor12/lens_web/PRICE_MAPPING_API_DOCS.md

 **Validations:**
 - `customer_id` is required and must exist
-- Each mapping must have `lensProduct_id`
+- Each mapping must have `lensPrice_id` (reference to LensPriceMaster)
+- `lensPrice_id` must exist and be active
 - `discountRate` must be between 0 and 100
-- Duplicate mappings (same customer + lens product) are not allowed
+- Duplicate mappings (same customer + lens price) are not allowed
+- `discountPrice` is automatically calculated and cannot be manually set

 ---